gorillabyte/electron-typescript-starter-kit/README.md

 npm run dev
 ```

-This runs the `dev` script specified in our `package.json`, and will spawn off a server which reloads the page as we save our files.
+This runs the `dev` script specified in our `package.json`, and will spawn off a server which reloads and serves the page in the Electron app as we save our files.
-Typically the server runs at `http://localhost:3001`.
+Normally the server runs at `http://localhost:9000`.

 This tightens the iteration loop by allowing us to quickly preview changes during development.